AyorindeTayo/Chapter-3-/README.md

 ## Conclusion and Analysis

-- Save your notebook with all plots, accuracies, and discussions.
+- Save your notebook with all plots, accuracies, and discussions and push to Github repositery.
 - Key Questions:
   - How does regularization prevent overfitting?
   - When to use ensembles vs. simple models?
-- Extensions:
-  - Use full Iris features (4D).
-  - Apply to new dataset (e.g., breast cancer via `load_breast_cancer`).

 **Resources:** Book's GitHub repo for full code.